Grinnell-CSC282/hw1-2015S/tools.md

 ### `aspell`
 a utility program that connects to the Aspell library so that it can function as an ispell -a replacement, as  an  independent  spellchecker,  as a test utility to test out Aspell library features, and asa utility for managing dictionaries used by the library.

+### 'spell'
+A program that takes a textfile as input and gives mispelled words as output.

+### 'dos2unix'
+A program that converts dos files to unix files. unix2dos also works.
 Scripting Languages
 -------------------